A Dedicated Profession

 - A range of further soft tissue surgery, within the oral cavity.

-- The underlying causes of swelling, pain, or poor oral function.
+- The underlying causes of swelling, facial pain, or poor function.

-Oral and maxillofacial surgeons may treat crowded, or misaligned teeth, perhaps working alongside an orthodontist.
+Oral and maxillofacial surgeons may treat crowded, or misaligned teeth alongside an orthodontist.
 Orthodontic procedures can require the exposure of buried teeth, careful extractions, or other helpful procedures.

 All Round Support

-Adults, adolescents, or children can require oral surgery and are welcome at our clinic, as are patients with complex medical issues.
+Adults, adolescents, or children can require oral surgery and are welcome at our specialist London centre, as are patients with complex medical issues.
+Oral surgery can be part of treating facial pain, disease, or infection.

-All our consultants are able to offer a breadth of options on sedation, which can assist, although their approach is the key.
+All our consultants are able to offer a breadth of options on sedation, although their approach is the key.
 Procedures are carefully discussed and explained, to help you feel comfortable with treatment.

 Oral surgery at our Harley Street clinic is about the patient and their health, by all means contact us if we can help.